robinhood/faust/docs/userguide/tables.rst

 You cannot modify a table outside of a stream operation; this means that you can only mutate the table from within an ``async for event in stream:`` block.
-We require this to align the table's partitions with the stream's, and to ensure the source topic partitions are correctly rebalanced to a differento worker upon failure, along with any necessary table partitions.
+We require this to align the table's partitions with the stream's, and to ensure the source topic partitions are correctly rebalanced to a different worker upon failure, along with any necessary table partitions.

 .. sourcecode:: python